 The Cocoa Press Chocolate 3D Printer is the perfect example of how the unique vision of an entrepreneur can be realized and brought to market by utilizing 3D printing at every step of the process.
-Cocoa Press founder Evan Weinstein originally began working on the concept of 3D printing chocolate while studying mechanical engineering at the University of Pennsylvania, and his efforts have culminated in the Cocoa Press.
-The Cocoa Press is a machine capable of converting 3D models into a series of printable toolpaths that can be extruded using a variety of artisanal chocolates.
+Cocoa Press founder Ellie Weinstein originally began working on the concept of 3D printing chocolate in 2014 while studying mechanical engineering at the University of Pennsylvania, and her efforts have culminated in the Cocoa Press Chocolate 3D Printer.
+The Cocoa Press is a machine capable of converting 3D models (like the 3D Benchy pictured above) into a series of printable toolpaths that can be extruded using a variety of artisanal chocolates.

 3D Printer Specifications: